davidtheclark/react-aria-tabpanel/README.md

 Please check out [the demo](http://davidtheclark.github.io/react-aria-tabpanel/demo/)

+## Upgrading from 1.x.x to 2.x.x

+There are two big differences between these releases:
+- 2.x.x depends on React 0.14 (and its new counterpart ReactDOM)
+- In 2.x.x, you do not need to use the `ariaTabPanel()` factory function to create a set of components.
+Instead, you make sure to wrap the `TabList`, `Tab`, and `TabPanel` components in a `Wrapper` component: that `Wrapper` will group them and organize the interactions (via [React's `context` API](https://facebook.github.io/react/docs/context.html)).
+The documentation below explains this new way of doing things.

+Please file an issue if anything is unclear or doesn't work as expected.

 ## Project Goal

 A React component that provides a style- and markup-agnostic foundation for fully accessible tab panels. *You provide the inner elements*: **this module gives you "smart" wrapper components that will handle keyboard interactions and ARIA attributes**.